MarketSquare/robotframework-aws/README.md

 # robotframework-aws

+AWSLibrary is a testing library for Robot Framework that gives you the ability to use many of the AWS services in your tests.
+This library directly interacts with [Boto 3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+Boto is the Amazon Web Services (AWS) SDK for Python.
+It enables Python developers to create, configure, and manage AWS services, such as EC2 and S3.

 If there is functionality that should be included in this library please email me or feel free to contribute.
 As of right now, I am focusing on other packages until I find better use cases for for test automation in AWS services.